Catoni-style confidence sequences for heavy-tailed mean estimation: Heteroscedastic and infinite variance data

-The generalization of the Dubins-Savage inequality in this infinite variance regime by \citet{khan2009p} can easily be used to construct a confidence sequence under \eqref{eqn:pthmoment-bound-het}, extending our \cref{thm:cids}.
+When $p=2$, all of the three confidence sequences can extend naturally to handle such scenario of heteroscedasticity.
+We leave the details of the heteroscedastic versions of the Dubins-Savage CS and the self-normalized CS to \cref{sec:het-sce}.
+For the infinite variance case $1 < p < 2$, the generalization of the Dubins-Savage inequality in this infinite variance regime by \citet{khan2009p} can easily be used to construct a confidence sequence under \cref{ass:pthmoment-bound-het}, extending our \cref{thm:cids}.
 However, due to the relatively unsatisfactory performance of the Dubins-Savage CS, we do not elaborate upon this extension.

-The generalization of the Catoni CI due to \citet{chen2021generalized} can extend our \cref{thm:cs-cat}, which we detail in \ref{sec:inf-var}.
-Our extension comes from the observation that, after changing every ``2'' into ``$p$'' in \cref{ass:var}, the definition of the Catoni-type influence function, the Catoni supermartingales in \cref{lem:cat-sm}, as well as the Catoni-style CS in \cref{thm:cs-cat}, every bit of our framework still holds true \emph{mutatis mutandis}.
+Let us focus primarily on extending our Catoni-style CS in \cref{thm:cs-cat} to \cref{ass:pthmoment-bound-het} in this section.
+To achieve this, we resort to an argument similar to the generalization of the Catoni CI by \citet{chen2021generalized}.